zararah/zararah.net/media/index.md

 ## Media

-I enjoy public speaking and writing on topics that I care about.
+I enjoy public speaking and writing about topics that I care about.
 Below is a selection of both.

 ### Speaking

+* Responsible Data in Agriculture: I presented a paper I co-authored on Responsible Data challenges in the agriculture sector, at the GODAN Summit in New York City in September 2016.

+* [Bridging the gap: tech <-> activism, at CSVConf](http://csvconf.com/): at CSVConf in May 2016 in Berlin, I had the pleasure of giving a keynote about reconciling differences within technology and activism.

 * [Gender, activism and technology: Bridging theory and practice](http://www.gold.ac.uk/calendar/?id=9130): an event from Goldsmith's [Radical Media Forum](https://www.facebook.com/RadicalMediaForum), where I joined Becky Kazansky and Janet Gunter to discuss integrating feminism and activism, in late 2015.